WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensors/index.md

 ### Datasheets

 Components usually have a [_datasheet_](http://www.mouser.com/ds/2/737/photocells-932884.pdf) that describes their characteristics and they will often give sample circuits that describe how to wire them up.
 When building circuits, a lot of time is actually spent looking at datasheets to understand the behavior of various components and how to connect them together.
 Manufacturers want people to use their components, so it's in their best interest to provide good documentation and schematics to make them easier to use.
+Datasheets are usually easy to find, simply searching on Google for the part number + "datasheet" will often turn up a PDF datasheet.

 In the case of my photoresistor, I found it in a pile of components, so I'm not sure if it conforms to the values in the above datasheet, since I'm not sure it's the same component.
 That's not a problem, however, with a simple resistive sensor like this, however, because I can just measure the resistance with a multimeter under varying conditions to determine its characteristics.
 To test it, we just need a [multimeter](https://en.wikipedia.org/wiki/Multimeter).